-By investigating these motor themes, researchers contribute to advancing knowledge and understanding in sustainable finance, informing investment practices, and driving positive change towards a more sustainable and responsible financial system.
+By investigating these motor themes, researchers contribute to advancing knowledge and understanding of sustainable finance, disseminating information on investment practices, and driving positive changes towards a more sustainable and responsible financial system.

 The development degree, or density, of keywords such as "impact investing," "impact investment," and "social finance" positions them between the motor and basic themes within the field of sustainable finance.